gooddata/gooddata-ui-sdk/README.md

 This repository contains the beta version of the upcoming 8.0.0 release of GoodData.UI SDK.
 While the beta version is at this point 99% feature-complete it is still undergoing testing and there are known defects.
 It is not suitable for production use.
+The exported APIs are still subject to breaking changes even if they are marked as public.

 ## Getting Started

-Easiest way to start developing analytical applications using GoodData.UI SDK is to use the [Accelerator Toolkit for v8](https://github.com/gooddata/gooddata-create-gooddata-react-app/tree/sdk8).
+The easiest way to start developing analytical applications using GoodData.UI SDK is to use the [Accelerator Toolkit for v8](https://github.com/gooddata/gooddata-create-gooddata-react-app/tree/sdk8).
 You will be up and running in minutes.